 The other ingredients I used are all from Aldi and are almond flour, eggs, butter, parmesan cheese and fresh parsley.
 I don’t always use Romano cheese because the parmesan is just easier to find but if you have Romano cheese that would be good too.

-How to make Low Carb Pork Chops Romano
+How To Make Low Carb Pork Chops Romano

 These pork chops are keto and gluten free because I use almond flour to dredge the pork cutlets and then dip it into an egg and cheese batter.
 This is how I do it.